NathanDuran/Conversation-Analysis-Modelling-Schema/README.md

      B: Get on the subway.                              answer

 ## Adjacency Pair Types (AP-types)<a name="ap-types-overview-link">
 AP can also be ‘type related’ and this pair-type relation has the useful property of limiting the range of possible responses to a given FPP.
 For example, a question could be followed by an answer, or followed by a question (FPP-insert), to elicit information required to better answer the initial question.
-Within the CA Schema the AP-types are defined by the addition of a DA label.
+Within CAMS the AP-types are defined by the addition of a DA label.
 Both the AP and DA labels are combined to create an AP-type label for each utterance of a dialogue.

      A: Do you know the directions to the Zoo?
 FPP-base - proposotionalQuestion